 Prospective PhD Candidates

-Find a supervisor
+Finding a supervisor

-Finding the right supervisor is a key element in the process of obtaining a doctorate.
+Finding the right supervisor is a key element and the first step in the process of obtaining a doctorate.
 The supervisor has to confirm that she/he is willing to accept you as a PhD candidate (promovendus) before any further steps can be taken.
 Contact a professor or senior staff member directly: contact information can be found searching by name or at the website of the Research Institute in your area of interest.

-- As soon as possible after the start of your PhD, the Dean of the Faculty of Science will officially need to appoint your supervisor(s) (promotors) and co-supervisor(s) (co-promotors).
+As soon as possible after the start of your PhD, the Dean of the Faculty of Science will officially need to appoint your supervisor(s) (promotors) and co-supervisor(s) (co-promotors).
 Therefore, the PhD candidate needs to send an official request to the Graduate School of Science using appendix 2 within 6 weeks after the start of the PhD Programme.